terraform-provider-openstack/terraform-provider-openstack/docs/resources/db_instance_v1.md

 The following arguments are supported:

-* `region` - (Required) The region in which to create the db instance.
+* `region` - (Optional) The region in which to create the db instance.
 Changing this creates a new instance.

 * `name` - (Required) A unique name for the resource.